 I like Radiohead, Sigur Ros, Massive Attack, Isaac Delusion, stuff like that.
 Their songs set my mood right when I’m writing surrealistic things, which is an important aspect of my work besides freedom and counterculture.
 They stimulate my senses and imagination.

-I believe that our writings or stories reflect our fears, dreams, wishes, concerns, belief—or a combination of all those.
+I believe that our writings or stories reflect our fears, dreams, wishes, concerns, beliefs—or a combination of all those.
 How do you see Pantai Kupu-kupu reflects yours?

 We have responsibilities towards other people, of course, but we are individuals at the same time.
 We are free.